Dateline: 30 November 2006

 One of my family’s Christmas holiday traditions is to watch the 1946 Frank Capra movie It’s a Wonderful Life.
 We have done this for many years.
 I suspect most of you who read this are familiar with the movie.
-So I won’t introduce it but I do want to make a few observations.
+So I won’t introduce it, but I do want to make a few observations.

 When I think of that theme, my grandmother, Mary Kimball, comes to mind.
 I suspect you can also think of people who have, by their influence in your life, made a big difference—hopefully for good.
-As the movie points out, there are also people, like Mr. Potter, the “meanest man in the county,” who can, through the life they lead, influence the lives of others in a negative way.
+As the movie points out, there are also people, like Mr. Potter (the “meanest man in the county”) who can, through the life they lead, influence the lives of others in a negative way.

-It is interesting to note that, from a young age, George Bailey dreamed big dreams.
+George Bailey (the central character of the movie) is a frustrated man because of his lack of personal achievement.
+From a young age, he dreamed big dreams.
 He wanted to travel the world, experience foreign cultures, go to college, become an engineer, and build great things.
-Staying in his little home town of Bedford Falls is clearly not something he wanted to do.
+Staying in his little home town of Bedford Falls was clearly not something he wanted to do.

 But those big dreams were never realized.
 It isn’t that George didn’t have the capability and opportunity to achieve his dreams.
 The “problem” is that, time after time, he sacrificially puts the welfare of others before his own self interests.
 He is a man compelled by responsibility and compassion for his family and friends.
-The situations he faces in life indicate that Providence has other, less grandiose, but not less important, plans for George Bailey.
+The situations he faces in life indicate that Providence has other, less grandiose, but no less important, plans for George Bailey.